dosbox-staging/dosbox-staging/scripts/build.md

 # DOSBox build script

 A helper-script that builds DOSBox with varying compilers, release types, and versions on MacOS, Linux, and Windows.
-The script can optionally install the necessary build tools and depedencies.
+The script can optionally list dependent packages and libraries used to build and link DOSBox, for your given environment and selected compiler.

 ## Requirements